-Japanese Expatriates Abroad Plan For Health Insurance
+Japanese Expatriates Insurance: A Plan for Health Insurance

 As of 2017, there are an estimated 1,351,970 Japanese citizens living abroad.
 Since 2012, that represents an increase of 7.4%.
 And it’s only expected to rise!
 (You can learn more about the statistical trends here).
 When they move abroad, Japanese citizens notice stark contrasts between Japan’s health care system and others.
 There are differences in terms of costs, culture, and coverage needs.
 Here’s what Japanese citizens living abroad should prepare for.